BSides-CT/ctf-challenge-containment-cobol/README.md

 ### Login

 The first step is the figure out how to login.
+There are multiple users in the user.ytxt file, but only one works!

 ### Change account expiration

-Next they need to set the account expiration to 12/31/99 by figuring out the substitution cipher
+Next they need to set the account expiration to 12/31/99 by figuring out the substitution cipher.
+The final chars of the correct account contain the encrypted expiration date.

 ### Set the clock

-Finally they need to set the date to 12/31/99.
+Finally they need to set the date to 12/31/99 on the OS.
 This then locks in the Y2K date.
-Once the clock (which is programmable) ticks over to Y2K the unit opens.
+Once the account expiration and the system date are aligned and have set the Y2K lock in date, the contianment unit date is set to Y2K and the vault opens revealing the key.

-To set the clock/date in EC2 use the following guide: https://www.msystechnologies.com/blog/how-to-change-the-date-and-time-on-amazons-ec2-instance/
+To set the clock/date in EC2 use the following guide:

+https://www.msystechnologies.com/blog/how-to-change-the-date-and-time-on-amazons-ec2-instance/